efwGrp/efw4.X/help/global.loadWithNewGlobal.md

-<H1>loadWithNewGlobal</H1>
+# loadWithNewGlobal

-loadWithNewGlobal is almost like the function "load" in that it loads script from a file or a URL or a script object.
-But unlike 'load', loadWithNewGlobal creates a fresh ECMAScript global scope object and loads the script into it.
-The loaded script's global definitions go into the fresh global scope.
-Also, the loaded script's modifications of builtin objects (like String.prototype.indexOf) is not reflected in the caller's global scope - these are affected in the newly created global scope.
+`loadWithNewGlobal` is similar to the `load` function in that it loads a script from a file, a URL, or a script object.
+However, unlike `load`, `loadWithNewGlobal` creates a new ECMAScript global scope object and loads the script into it.
+The loaded script's global definitions are placed in this new global scope.
+Furthermore, modifications made by the loaded script to built-in objects (such as `String.prototype.indexOf`) are *not* reflected in the caller's global scope; these modifications only affect the newly created global scope.

-<h2>Sample</h2>
+## Sample

 ```javascript
 loadWithNewGlobal({